 For offline storage, use the Cache API.
 This API is available in any browser that supports Service Worker technology necessary for creating offline apps.
 The Cache API is ideal for storing resources associated with a known URL.

 For storing application state and user-generated content, use IndexedDB.
 This enables users to work offline in more browsers than just those that support the Cache API.

 For global byte stream storage: use a Cloud Storage service.

 This combination satisfies the basic storage needs for many mobile web apps.
-Look for a coming article in which we’ll cover how to address common storage patterns in detail, with accompanying code examples.

 Debugging storage in Chrome DevTools